teran/imgsum/README.md

 Print or check image Average hashes
   -check
-    read average hashes from the FILEs and check them -find-duplicates
+    read average hashes from the FILEs and check them -concurrency
+    Amount of routines to spawn at the same time(CPU count by default) -find-duplicates
-    read average hashes from the FILEs and find duplicates -json-output
+    read average hashes from the FILEs and find duplicates -json_input
+    Read file list from stdin as a JSON({'files':['file1', 'file2']}) -json-output
     Return duplicates as a JSON(useful for IPC)